coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    .. cmd:: Hint Unfold {+ @qualid } {? : {+ @ident } }

-      For each :n:`@qualid`, adds the tactic :tacn:`unfold` :n:`@qualid` to the hint list that will only be used when the head constant of the goal is :token:`qualid`.
+      For each :n:`@qualid`, adds the tactic :tacn:`unfold` :n:`@qualid` to the hint list that will only be used when the :term:`head constant` of the goal is :token:`qualid`.
       Its cost is 4.

    .. cmd:: Hint {| Transparent | Opaque } {+ @qualid } {? : {+ @ident } }